 Look Back at More Successful Events

 Look back at your association’s past events.
 What made the speaker particularly memorable or successful?
 Use these elements to create a list of what is essential moving forward for future speakers.
-You can also contact past speakers for another conference, or to see if they have similar associates who would be great for the job.
+You can also contact past speakers for another conference, or to see if they have recommendations.

 Check Out Association Speakers Bureaus